 A favourite in the Gfinity offices, the Peacekeeper is a powerful shotgun that simply looks cool.

 The Precision Choke is now also built into the shotgun, meaning that you'll be able to charge up those shots right away for maximum damage.
 Do this by aiming down the sights, which vastly reduces the shotgun's pellet spread and makes you more likely to hit massive damage.
 A surefire choice for Gibraltar mains everywhere, a good shotgun is vital to bubble fights, although some players prefer the EVA-8 at this stage.

-Apex Legends Season 9 finds the Peacekeeper available to snag as floor loot again, which means it has received a slight nerf, but we love it nonetheless.
+Apex Legends Season 9 found the Peacekeeper available to snag as floor loot again, which means it has received a slight nerf, but we love it nonetheless.

 M600 Spitfire (Care Package)

 The Spitfire is was previously considered broken anyway but now it's about to get a whole lot more powerful.
-The Spitfire will be available within Care Packages in Season 10 and will likely be even more powerful due to this.
+The Spitfire is available within Care Packages in Season 10 and is even more powerful due to this.

 We've seen players wipe whole squads with one magazine from a Spitfire.
 The rate of fire is pretty slow and it takes a long time to reload (when you have to), but when opponents have to reload their weapons and you don't - it's hard to lose.

 No doubt we'll see plenty of players begging Respawn to remove the Spitty from Care Packages.

 If you want to be really spicy, play as Rampart for an even bigger magazine on this brutal LMG.